 Happy New Year everyone!
 Hopefully, you’re rested and ready to tackle the opportunities and challenges you’ll be facing in 2020.
 In this article, we’re going to give you at least six ideas that we hope will help.
-Join our upcoming webinar, Product Success in 2020: Six Trends You Must Track, where we’ll share how to use these trends to best benefit your products this year.
+Join our on-demand webinar, Product Success in 2020: Six Trends You Must Track, where we shared how to use these trends to best benefit your products this year.

 But First, A Look Back

 As we began preparing last month for this exciting topic, we first looked back to January 2019 to see how well our predictions turned out.
 Here are the topics we covered last year:

 - Sharpen Foundational Skills